-All declared majors in the Bachelor of Science in Public Health (BSPH) program are required to complete an experiential learning course called a practicum.
+All declared majors in the undergraduate Department of Public Health are required to complete an experiential learning course called a practicum.
 Ideally, the practicum provides an opportunity for students to synthesize, integrate and apply practical skills, knowledge, and training learned through courses, gain professional experience in a public health work environment and work on public health practice projects that are of particular interest to them.

-Students who have completed PH 2100, PH 3100, PH 3200 and PH 3300 are eligible to enroll in the practicum courses, which are PH 4100 and PH 4150.
+Students who have completed PH 2100, PH 3100, PH 3200, PH 3300, and PH 3500 are eligible to enroll in the practicum courses, which are PH 4100/PH 4150.
 PH 4400 may be taken simultaneously with the practicum course.
 Students minoring in public health are not required or eligible to complete the practicum.

-NOTE: Given the course structure and the practicum placement process, PH 4100 and PH 4150 has a maximum student enrollment for each semester.
+NOTE: Given the course structure and the practicum placement process, PH 4100/PH 4150 has a maximum student enrollment for each semester.
 Meeting the listed prerequisite and eligibility requirements does not guarantee enrollment in the practicum courses for any given semester.

-In order to register for PH 4100 and PH 4150, you must abide by the following enrollment steps:
+In order to register for PH 4100/PH 4150, you must abide by the following enrollment steps:

 2. Express the intent to register by completing a brief survey.
-Every student planning to register for the practicum courses during the following semester must indicate that in their survey response.
+Every student planning to register for the practicum courses during the subsequent semester must indicate that in their survey response.
 Without completion of the survey, the practicum team will not be able to evaluate a student's eligibility for the practicum courses.
-This survey will be sent via email to students at junior or senior standing who have completed or currently registered for the prerequisite courses.
+This survey will be sent via email to students of junior or senior standing who have completed or are currently registered for the prerequisite courses.

 3. Receive registration approval.
-Based on the responses to the registration intent survey, students are notified regarding their eligibility to register for PH 4100 and PH 4150.
+Based on the responses to the registration intent survey, students are notified regarding their eligibility to register for PH 4100/PH 4150.
 Eligibility is based on the successful completion of prerequisite courses, current class standing, and anticipated graduation date.
 Approved students will receive an electronic override which will permit them to register for the courses.
-PH 4100 and PH 4150 is an upper-level course restricted to students with senior standing.
+PH 4100/PH 4150 is an upper-level course restricted to students with senior standing.
 The course will be closed and registration by permission only.

 4. Complete the practicum placement process.
 Students who receive permission to enroll in the practicum courses for the following semester will begin the practicum placement process prior to the start of classes.
 This process will include the submission of a practicum intake survey, review and revision of a current résumé, and receiving a preliminary practicum site placement.
 Students are required to confirm their practicum placement by scheduling an informational interview with the practicum site and establishing a start date.

-Beginning Spring/Summer 2020, all students enrolled in PH 4100 and PH 4150 will be required to complete 90 hours of practicum work.
+All students enrolled in PH 4100/PH 4150 will be required to complete 90 hours of practicum work.
 Students that have declared public health honors will be required to complete additional assignments in PH 4150.
 These hours must be unpaid in order to count towards the practicum requirement.
-PH 4150 hours should be completed within the timeframe of the semester, 15 weeks for the fall and winter semester, 13 weeks for the spring/summer semester.
+PH 4150 hours should be completed within the timeframe of the semester, 15 weeks for the fall and winter semester, and 13 weeks for the spring/summer semester.

 Working towards completing practicum hours is a large commitment for students, as many are also balancing paid work, other college courses, family and social activities.
-However, it is important to remember that the PH 4150 practicum experience is a program requirement for public health majors and it must be given time like other college courses.
-Students must be ready to dedicate 90 to 135 hours over the course of the semester to this class; completing less than the required hours will affect your final PH 4150 grade.
+However, it is important to remember that the PH 4150 practicum experience is a core course for public health majors and it must be given time like other college courses.
+Students must be ready to dedicate 90 hours over the course of the semester to this class; completing less than the required hours will affect your final PH 4150 grade.